 Most professional membership bodies will have a view on the engagement and satisfaction of their younger members, whether that be anecdotally or through research.
 And most will also be aware that young professionals, entering the workplace for the first time or studying towards qualifications, have needs that differ somewhat from other member types.
 But what perceptions and attitudes have these young professionals established during their initial relationships with a professional body?
 And are those in higher education, still considering the direction their career will take, even aware of the opportunities and support a professional body could offer?

-TO PURCHASE A COPY OF THE E-REPORT (£80+VAT), PLEASE EMAIL RESEARCH@ASHRIDGECOMMUNICATIONS.COM
+TO PURCHASE A COPY OF THE E-REPORT (full price: £80+VAT), PLEASE EMAIL RESEARCH@ASHRIDGECOMMUNICATIONS.COM

 25% discount available to delegates of memcom2018